Revisiting virtual difference ideals: Existence theorems for periodic ideals

 \section{Existence theorems for periodic ideals}

 The aim of this section is to give proofs of the results of \cite{CHP} needed towards the proof of the trichotomy in positive characteristic, and in particular the very important Proposition 2.6 of \cite{CHP}.
-We try to follow the plan (exposition?) of \cite{CHP}, and will occasionally refer to it.
+We try to follow the plan of \cite{CHP}, and will occasionally refer to it.
 While the results of chapter 2 are indeed correct, the problem is that our coordinate rings do not satisfy the required hypotheses.
-The mistake appears in Lemma 3.7. \\[0.1in] {\bf Assumptions}\\ The coordinate rings we consider are those associated to tensor products of coordinate rings of semi-basic types whose corresponding basic types have virtual dimension $e$, {\em for some fixed integer $e\geq 1$}.
-A typical pair of coordinate rings will be denoted $(R,R_\si)$, without reference to the types involved in the construction.
+The mistake appears in Lemma 3.7. \\[0.1in]